amason445/game_reviews_data_warehouse/README.md

 ![alt text](https://github.com/amason445/game_reviews_data_warehouse/blob/main/Reference%20Screenshots/Video%20Game%20Data%20Warehouse.png)

+Additionally, there are four schemas that will need to be created on SQL Server:

+- **STAGE**: This is the landing schema for the Python process.
+It only stores raw data
+- **MAIN**: This schema contains the star schema.
+It is the final data warehouse
+- **etl**: This schema contains the stored procedure that brings creates the main tables from the staging tables
+- **POWER_BI** This schema contains analytical views written from the main tables

 ## Sample Data and Visualizations
 I've included a folder containing some sample output data and rough visualizations in Microsoft Excel.
 The folder is called: Sample Data and Visualizations.